THE STAGE 32 LOGLINES

 Post your loglines.
 Get and give feedback.

-Jaded Psychiatrist Beth Keene is on the verge of burning-out.
-When an incident with a wealthy, entitled ex-patient results in Beth’s unjust suspension, she’s required to serve six months as a Crisis Hotline Operator where the ensemble of misfits she must work with to save unhinged callers leads her to rediscover the good in people, and herself.
+Psychiatrist Beth Keene is on the verge of burn-out.
+When an incident with an influential ex-patient results in Beth’s unjust suspension, she’s required to serve six months as a Crisis Hotline Operator where the ensemble of misfits she must work with to save unhinged callers leads her to rediscover the good in people, and herself.

 SYNOPSIS:

-I’m Fine... is about the shared experience of being human and how empathy can reach through the absurdly dark and isolating moments in life to spark healing laughter.
+I’m Fine... is about the shared experience of being human and how empathy can reach through the absurdly dark and isolating moments in life to inspire hope and healing.

 Co-created by LeAnne Wilcox & Bradford Richardson.
 Written by Bradford Richardson.